snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 There are likely to be a large number of events that can occur on your site, for which a specific tracking method is part of Snowplow.

 Our philosophy in creating Snowplow is that users should capture important consumer interactions and design suitable data structures for this data capture.
 You can read more about that philosophy [here](/docs/understanding-tracking-design/index.md).
-Using `trackSelfDescribingEvent` captures these interactions with custom schemas, as desribed above.
+Using `trackSelfDescribingEvent` captures these interactions with custom schemas, as described above.

-However, as part of a Snowplow implementation there may be interactons where custom Self Describing events are perhaps too complex or unwarranted.
+However, as part of a Snowplow implementation there may be interactions where custom Self Describing events are perhaps too complex or unwarranted.
 They are then candidates to track using `trackStructEvent`, if none of the other event-specific methods outlined above are appropriate.

 #### `trackStructEvent`